artemnikitin/devicefarm-ci-tool/README.md

 Example: `-test /path/to/my/testapp.apk`
 - ```devices``` name of device pool where app will be run.
 If not specified, then tests will be run in default pool selected by AWS.
 Example: `-devices my-device-pool`
+- ```randomDevices``` will randomly select device pool from provided list
+Example: `-randomDevices aaa,bbb,ccc,xxx,yyy,zzz`
+- ```useRandomDevicePool``` device pool will be selected randomly from existed pools which are not used in any active test run
+Example: `-useRandomDevicePool`
 - ```config``` path to config in JSON format.
 Example: `-config /path/to/config.json`
 - ```wait``` wait for an end of test run.
 Useful for CI.
 Disabled by default.